Turner Prize at Cartwright Hall Art Gallery

 Let’s take a look at each of the shortlisted artists.

 Zadie Xa is a multimedia artist who draws on her own heritage, familial legacies and science fiction to create new worlds.
 Her works combine painting, textiles, sculpture and other elements, often made in collaboration with other creatives.
-The artists treats each exhibition as an installation, with every painting and sculpture becoming part of a greater whole.
+The artist treats each exhibition as an installation, with every painting and sculpture becoming an integral part of a larger whole.
 Spirituality and folklore are recurring motifs in the narratives she creates, populated with fantasy animals and mythological beings.

 Zadie Xa by Chjarles Duprat.
 Image courtesy of Thaddaeus Ropac Gallery.